jason810496/blog/_posts/2023-02-23-install-FreeBSD-macOS.md

 **Bug Situation:**
 After setting up `wiredGuard` and `authorized_keys` , the judge server could `ping` VM but can't ssh into MV .

-I have tried remove `.ssh/authorized_keys` and download `public key` from judge server serverl times , however the judge server still not can ssh into MV.
+I have tried remove `.ssh/authorized_keys` and download `public key` from judge server serverl times , however the judge server still not can ssh into VM.

 **Solution:**